Iterative Alignment Flows: EXPERIMENT DETAILS

-\paragraph{More than two class distributions ($k=10$)} \begin{itemize} \item Number of dimensions for mSWD-NB: We use orthogonal transformation with $m=10$ to transform the original distribution with dimension $d=784$. \item Number of layers: We use 100 layers for mSWD-NB since the working dimension is only $m=10$ for each layer while for DD we only use 10 layers because the working dimension is $d=784$.
-Thus, if we compare the total number of dimension-wise transformations mSWD-NB has $100\times10=1000$ transformations while DD can have $784 \times 10=7840$ transformations.
-Nevertheless, mSWD-NB still performs better in general based on our quantitative and qualitative results in other sections. \end{itemize}
+\paragraph{More than two class distributions ($\nclass=10$)} \begin{itemize} \item Number of dimensions for INB: We use orthogonal transformation with $\ndir=10$ to transform the original distribution with dimension $d=784$. \item Number of layers: We use 100 layers for INB since the working dimension is only $\ndir=10$ for each layer while for DD we only use 10 layers because the working dimension is $d=784$.
+Thus, if we compare the total number of dimension-wise transformations INB has $100\times10=1000$ transformations while DD can have $784 \times 10=7840$ transformations.
+Nevertheless, INB still performs better in general based on our quantitative and qualitative results in other sections. \end{itemize}